AlpenSystems/RandomMessages/README.md

 </p>

 ## Download
-Go to the [Releases](https://github.com/AlpenSystems/RandomMessages/releases) to download the lastest .jar.
+Go to [Releases](https://github.com/AlpenSystems/RandomMessages/releases) to download the lastest .jar.

 ## Do you like our bot? :heart: